 - raw skin from scratching (try not to scratch!)

 Athlete's foot may spread to other parts of your foot, including your toenails.
-It can also infect other parts of the body — such as the groin (commonly called jock itch) and underarms — but only if someone scratches the infection and touches these places.
+It also can infect other parts of the body — such as the groin (this is commonly called jock itch) and underarms — but only if someone scratches the infection and touches these places.

 What Will the Doctor Do?

-A doctor — such as a dermatologist (say: dur-muh-tal-uh-jist), a skin doctor, or podiatrist (say: puh-dye-uh-trist), a foot doctor — can figure out if you have athlete's foot.
+A doctor — such as a dermatologist (say: dur-muh-TAHL-uh-jist), a skin doctor, or podiatrist (say: puh-DYE-uh-trist), a foot doctor — can figure out if you have athlete's foot.
 It could be something other than athlete's foot, too.
-Kids can get other foot conditions or might be allergic to a material in the shoes they're wearing.
+Kids can get other foot conditions or might be allergic to a material in the shoes they wear.

 But a doctor will be able to tell by looking at the skin on your feet.
 Your doctor may swab or scrape off a skin sample to test for fungus or for bacteria.
 Don't worry, this won't hurt — you have lots of extra layers of skin on your feet!

 Treatment is usually simple.
-For mild cases, your doctor may have you apply a powder that contains medicine or cream that kills fungus, which should make your feet feel better in a few days.
+For mild cases, your doctor may have you apply a powder that contains medicine or cream that kills fungus.
+This should make your feet feel better in a few days.
 Sometimes you'll need to use the medicine for up to a month to get rid of the athlete's foot completely.

 Athlete's Foot Prevention